- By Kimberly Hennerfeind, RN

 Knowing what search strategies to use, such as controlled vocabulary, the art of Boolean operators, and even small things like quotation marks, can make a significant difference in finding your subject.
 This article will give you a roadmap to finding and putting the best information into a research strategy.

-What Are Some Best Practices I Should Follow When Developing My Search Strategy?
+What are Some Best Practices I Should Follow When Developing My Search Strategy?

 An essential practice when searching is the choice of database you’re using.
 Ensuring you’re retrieving information from a reputable source and not something like an opinion forum, where the information may be irrelevant, is crucial to the value of the content you seek.